 Over the last 18 to 24 months, the number of calls to County staff concerning junk parcels and parcels in disrepair has increased gradually.
-It is County staff's opinion at this time that re-establishing the Transylvania Community Appearance Initiative would be beneficial to the entire community.
-Staff would propose that the Committee be re-established to operate in a similar capacity to its previous installation by accepting applications from property owners for assistance, prioritizing the applications, and directing staff to organize contract services to clear the parcels and record maintenance agreements with participating property owners.
+Staff proposed that the Committee be re-established to operate in a similar capacity to its previous installation by accepting applications from property owners for assistance, prioritizing the applications, and directing staff to organize contract services to clear the parcels and record maintenance agreements with participating property owners.

 This installation of the Committee would fall to the Planning Board, with input from the Transylvania County Solid Waste Director, Transylvania County Health Department Representative, Transylvania Building, Permitting and Enforcement Director and the Transylvania County Planning and Community Development Director.
 This iteration of the Committee would also expand the scope of applicable parcels.
-Where the previous Initiative limited applications to properties located on the five (5) scenic corridors listed in the background section, staff would recommend including any property visible from a public road in Transylvania County.
+Where the previous Initiative limited applications to properties located on the five (5) scenic corridors listed in the background section, the staff recommended including any property visible from a public road in Transylvania County.